 - If your default payment method is no longer valid, add a new payment method, and then set it as the default payment method.

 - Open Orders and invoices.
 Retry any past due charges by choosing Verify and Pay.

-Note: Sometimes account services can take up to 24 hours to reactivate an account.
-If you have paid past due charges, and your account isn't reactivated within 24 hours, contact AWS Support.
+Sometimes account services can take up to 24 hours to reactivate an account.
+If you have paid your past due charges in full, and your account isn't reactivated within 24 hours, contact AWS Support.

-If you have no past due charges, check the email address associated with your AWS account.
-AWS sends you instructions if your account is suspended for another reason.
+If your account has no past due charges, check the email address associated with the AWS account.
+AWS sends a notification and instructions to the registered email address on the account if your account is suspended for another reason.
 If you’re not sure why your account was suspended, contact AWS Support for help.